BrandonFischer04/Project_2_431/MainMotivesCharactersics.md

 Author: Rebecca Ostrander
 Filename: MainMotivesCharacteristics.md
-Purpose: to describe the Main Motives and Charactersics of the Curry language (including paradigms and typing disciplines)
+Purpose: To describe the Main Motives and Charactersics of the Curry language (including paradigms and typing disciplines)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~